Elias Farndale

 1733

 I have not found a record of the birth of Elias.
 A previous review of Family Search suggests that he was born in or about 1733.
 That is plausible if he married at the age of 21.
+It seems likely that he was born at about that time.

 1754

 Elias Farndale of Thirsk married Elizabeth Raper (1732 to 1776) of Topcliffe, at Thirsk, on 28 February 1754 (Thirsk PR).
-Elizabeth Raper was born in 1732 in Topcliffe to William and Ann Raper.
+Elizabeth Raper was probably the person of that name baptised on 20 August 1732 at Topcliffe, daughter of William and Ann Raper.
 England, Marriages, 1538–1973.

 A screenshot of a computer